ABOUT US

 Governance architectures that function at the speed of technological adoption — not years behind it.
 Every organisation, regardless of size or sector, should have access to the knowledge, tools, and independent assessment required to govern technology responsibly.
 Our commitment extends beyond AI to encompass the full spectrum of advanced technologies reshaping industry and society.

-In 2018, as AI adoption accelerated across industries, a concerning pattern emerged: while organisations enthusiastically deployed AI systems, very few had effective governance frameworks in place.
-High-profile failures—biased hiring algorithms, discriminatory credit scoring, privacy violations—made headlines with increasing frequency.
+As AI adoption accelerated across industries, a concerning pattern emerged: while organisations enthusiastically deployed autonomous systems, very few possessed effective governance architectures.
+High-profile structural failures—ranging from biased hiring algorithms to discriminatory credit scoring systems—exposed the profound vulnerabilities of unchecked technological scaling.

 The Research Foundation